-Lin has been practicing insight meditation in the last seven years under the guidance of Jonathan Foust (a senior guiding teacher of the Insight Meditation Community of Washington and the former president of Kripalu), Mark Coleman from the Spirit Rock Meditation Center, as well as various teachers at the New York Insight Meditation Center.
+Lin has been practicing insight meditation in the last eight years under the guidance of Jonathan Foust (Insight Meditation Community of Washington), Mark Coleman (Spirit Rock Meditation Center), as well as various teachers from the New York Insight Meditation Center.
 In stillness and silence, she discovers the transformative power of mindfulness practices to help live a life of flow, joy, grace and gratitude.

 In the last three years, she is particularly moved by the power of nature meditation practices to deeply connect with our senses, the intimate web of life, and our vast spaciousness nature.
 Our human-centric worldview dissolves, and we realize we are but a small part of a greater intelligence and the universe.
 She graduated from Mark Coleman’s Awake in the Wild Nature Meditation Teacher Training in 2017.

-Besides meditation, Lin practices kundalini yoga, reiki, chakra therapy, group dream work, and is certified in wilderness first aid.
-Out in the world, she has been a digital marketer for media and financial services industries for the last 15 years, and currently serve as a board member of the New York Insight Meditation Center.
+Besides meditation, Lin is a reiki practitioner and currently taking kundalini yoga teacher training.
+She is certified in wilderness first aid.
+Out in the world, she has been a digital marketer for the last 17 years, and currently serves as a board member of the New York Insight Meditation Center.